 A quarter of the state’s homeless are Black, study says — experts say more affordable housing needed

-Today, 26% of the state’s unhoused population is Black, while African Americans make up just 7% of the state’s population, according to the U.S. Census Bureau.
+Black individuals comprise only 7% of California’s population yet represent 26% of the state’s homeless population, according to the U.S. Census Bureau.

-That number is higher in Sacramento County, where 31% of the homeless population, or roughly 2,900, are unhoused, according to the latest Point in Time report in 2022 from Sacramento Steps Forward.
-In Sacramento County, roughly 11% of residents identify as Black.
+In Stanislaus County, 45% of the roughly 2,091 homeless people are unsheltered, according to the latest point-in-time count results, from 2023.
+Unsheltered means they are living outdoors on streets, in parks, abandoned buildings and vehicles, while sheltered means they are staying in temporary accommodations provided by homeless service organizations or government agencies.

-Decades of racism, and racist policy and practice laid the foundation for today’s crisis, said Kara Young Ponder, the report’s lead author and a director of the initiative.
-But many other factors are also at play, Ponder said, showing that much work is needed to bring more homeless Black Californians under roof.
+Roughly 13% of those experiencing homelessness in the county are Black, while only about 3.7% of Stanislaus’ overall population is Black.

 “Ending homelessness among Black Californians will require a dramatic increase in affordable housing, economic support to help them afford this housing, and dedicated efforts to navigate a challenging housing market and to enforce anti-discrimination laws,” Ponder said in a statement introducing the report.

-The UC report and its call for more affordable housing and funding came after California voters narrowly passed Proposition 1, Gov. Gavin Newsom’s homelessness and mental health care reform measure.
-The $6.4 billion bond, which opponents conceded would likely pass by the slimmest majority, is slated to boost housing production and provide more treatment beds.
+Following the passage of Proposition 1, Gov. Gavin Newsom’s homelessness and mental health care reform measure, the UC report advocates for increased affordable housing and funding.
+This $6.4 billion bond aims to enhance housing production and expand treatment facilities.

-But the state Legislative Analyst’s Office says the number of housing units the bond would build would shrink statewide homelessness “by only a small amount” while mental health advocates were skeptical that the measure will have any effect on the state’s homeless crisis in the long term.
+However, according to the state Legislative Analyst’s Office, the bond’s capacity to construct housing units would only marginally reduce homelessness statewide.
+Meanwhile, mental health advocates remain doubtful that the measure will address California’s homeless crisis in the long run.

-The obstacles to housing, employment, income and health care that Black Californians have historically faced are also among the pathways to homelessness, the UCSF researchers say.
-Their report paints a grim picture.
+The barriers to housing, employment, income and healthcare that Black Californians have historically encountered are highlighted by UCSF researchers as contributing factors to homelessness.

 Eight in 10 were previously housed but struggled to afford to stay in their homes.
 California’s median monthly rent is $1,600 a month, according to the report, but the median income for those with leases was just $1,200 a month; and even less for those who didn’t sign a lease — just $960 a month.

-That same number said high housing costs were the main barrier to return to housing, the researchers said.
+The same number of individuals cited high housing costs as the primary obstacle to regaining housing, the researchers said.

-The challenges are even greater — 51% of those surveyed said discrimination was a roadblock to finding housing, compared to 31% of white Californians who are homeless; while 60% said housing shortages and the waitlists to get into affordable housing were also barriers.
+The challenges are even greater — 51% of respondents indicated that discrimination posed a barrier to securing housing, contrasting with 31% of white Californians experiencing homelessness.
+Additionally, 60% highlighted housing shortages and the lengthy waitlists for affordable housing as additional obstacles.

-The economic struggles that contribute to the number of Black Californians experiencing homelessness extend into the larger Black community.
+The economic challenges leading to homelessness among Black Californians also affect the broader Black community.

 About four in 10 Black families own homes in the state, according to the California Housing Finance Agency.
 That rate has stayed roughly the same since the 1960s, even with decades of law in place to combat housing discrimination, and is far less than that of white, Asian and Latino homeowners.